 - 1/2-Inch Staples

 I happen to stumble across this vintage produce crate and vintage bottles that a neighbor was giving away.
 If you don’t have a neighbor who periodically gives away vintage produce crates, you can ask your local grocery store for produce crates you can salvage.
 Or you can purchase a produce crate on Amazon.
+Or look for thin slats at the hardware store to use for this crate.
+(Then you can learn how to fake the Aged Wood Look yourself.)

 The crate I had was very rustic.
 So rustic, that I was able to pull the bottom slats off the crate with my bare hands.
 (In hindsight, I should have been wearing my gloves to avoid splinters.)

-You can also use a handsaw to remove the slats.
+If you want to spare your hands, use a handsaw to remove the slats.
 Set them aside for use later.

 Any nails that are too rusty to remove can be hammered into the wood.